mlava/perplexity_ai/README.md

-Search the advanced conversational search engine at Perplexity AI using their API from within your Roam Research graph.
+Search the advanced conversational search engine at Perplexity AI using their API from within your Roam Research graph!

 You will need an API key from https://www.perplexity.ai/settings/api and you can enter this in the Roam Depot settings for this extension.